 Under Schengen rules visitors must have 'travel medical insurance covering emergency medical, hospitalisation and repatriation (including in case of death).
 The minimum cover should be of €30.000.
 This insurance must be valid for the entire Schengen area and throughout the duration of the stay.'

-As Schengen requires that visitors must be in possession of insurance that provides for repatriation, that means a GHIC on its own is not entirely adequate, even for a visit up to 3 months.
+As Schengen requires that visitors must be in possession of insurance that provides for repatriation, that means for UK nationals a GHIC on its own is not entirely adequate, even for a visit up to 3 months.

 Indeed, the UK government, on its own website states that: 'The GHIC is not an alternative to travel insurance.
 It will not cover any private medical healthcare or costs, such as mountain rescue in ski resorts or being flown back to the UK.
 Make sure you have both a GHIC and a travel insurance policy that includes healthcare in place before you travel.'

-Nevertheless, in May 2021the French Embassy in the UK agreed that a GHIC card was now an acceptable alternative to private medical insurance for a long-stay visa up to 180 days.
+Nevertheless, in May 2021 the French consulate in the UK agreed that a GHIC card was now an acceptable alternative to private medical insurance for a long-stay visa up to 180 days.
 You can read more at French Visa Health Requirements Eased.

 Over Three Months

-The requirement for health cover for a long stay has always been in place; what has now changed is that UK nationals now need to prove they have it before they can obtain entry into France.
+The requirement for health cover for a long stay has always been in place.

-We therefore asked the French Embassy in London what their requirements would be for a visitor visa for a stay over three months.
+We therefore asked the French consular authorities what their requirements would be for a visitor visa for a stay over three months.
 They stated that:

 'For a Visitor Long Stay visa (VLS-T or VLS-TS), an applicant must provide a health insurance for the full duration of the stay.
 The insurance must cover the visa’s entire validity period (1 year at the most).
 The applicant needs a private health insurance policy covering all medical expenses.'

-This policy applies to all non-EEA nationals.
-The Embassy also state that proof of payment of the policy must be shown.
+The authorities also state that proof of payment of the policy must be shown.

-For those of State retirement age, the consulate authorities have stated that health cover though an S1 certificate would be sufficient, stating:
+For those of State retirement age, health cover though an S1 certificate (for European and UK nationals) would be sufficient, with the French consulate in London stating: